 Some agencies are currently implementing on their Ground Systems, the Mission Operation services that will be addressed in IOAG Service Catalog #3.
 There are on-going analysis for future implementations in Space assets.

-1 Ground Tracking Assets may be Ground Stations, Ground Data Systemor a combination of both.
+1 Ground Tracking Assets may be Ground Stations, Ground Data Systems or a combination of both.

 Applicable Documents